by the Waters Center for Systems Thinking

-The Open Studio consists of hour-long Zoom meeting sessions led by Waters Center staff.
-Each session will examine a different topic through a systems thinking lens.
-Just like our in-person workshops, sessions will be interactive and include opportunities for dialogue among participants.
-So be prepared to have your web camera on and to connect with other systems thinkers from around the world!
+Open Studio consists of hour-long Zoom learning sessions led by Waters Center staff and special guests from various fields of interest.
+Each session examines a different topic through a systems thinking lens.
+Just like our in-person workshops, sessions are interactive and include opportunities for dialogue among participants and facilitators.

 - Provide an engaging, thought-provoking and applicable systems thinking learning session free of charge.

 - Provide systems thinking instruction to address systemic issues.

 - Use systems thinking Habits & tools to assess the state of current systems.

 - Build a systems thinking community that spans the globe.